 Mixing the hot syrup with the all the cereals and chips

-What’s even better than buying Furikake Chex Mix?
+What's even better than buying Furikake Chex Mix?
 Making Furikake Chex Mix.
 (Though we all know that nothing beats being gifted a bag of homemade Furikake Chex Mix.)
-Below is the recipe we use at home.
+Here are the ingredients you'll need:

 - 1 box Wheat Chex